GuideDog-ETRI/gd_theta_driver/README.md

 1. Install the Ubuntu 22.04.5 LTS or later

-2. Update the Ubuntu system to the latest  (GUI updater or `sudo apt update && sudo apt upgrade`)
+2. Update the Ubuntu system to be up to date (GUI updater or `sudo apt update && sudo apt upgrade`)

 3. Install DeepStream following the instructions in `install_deepstream.sh` script